Order now Gran Turismo GT Sport PS4 Game (PSVR Compatible) from ozgameshop.com

 Capcom’s greatest series returns to terrifying form thanks to a trip to Louisiana to meet the Baker family, who stalk you around their fixer-upper mansion.
 While playing five hours in first-person perspective is obviously a new way to experience this series (and can be spew-worthy if you're a VR newbie), Resi 7 is still very much about ye olde school survival-horror values.
 Tense exploration, piddly personal inventory space, limited save opportunities and the state of available ammunition frequently diminishes your options to bludgeoning or harsh language.
 Control-wise, the DualShock 4 copes well with both ranged and up-close combat - you'll not miss your PS Move controllers.

 The third act shifts gears into some guns-blazing action that's reminiscent of more modern Resi titles.
 Not a deal-breaker, but the lovely stealth intensity is sorely missed.
 (Note: if you're after that kind of kick-ass, punch-zombies-in-the-face action, there's some free Chris Redfield DLC worth equipping.)
 Whatever your preferred approach to awful situations may be, Resident Evil 7 delivers.
 Capcom's successfully reanimates a dead series, and, if you have the requisite stomach and brown undies for it, this is a must for VR horror fans.
+Play and undergo with one of the best survival horror game with your family and friends, today!

 Resident Evil 7: Biohazard PSVR PS4 from ozgameshop.com